angelhumano/google_analytics_cert_capstone/README.md

 I adapted my approach to cater to the distinct preferences and needs of two key audiences:

-The Bellabeat Founders require a visually intuitive presentation of insights due to their busy schedules and limited technical interest.
+- The Bellabeat Founders require a visually intuitive presentation of insights due to their busy schedules and limited technical interest.
 I created a poster summarizing essential findings using standalone visualizations to meet this requirement.
 A detailed R Markdown report is also available for those seeking more in-depth information.

-For the Marketing Analytics Team: This audience typically requires comprehensive insights and might be interested in data details.
-I provided an R Markdown report containing extensive insights to meet their needs.
-Moreover, I granted access to my R notebook, allowing them to explore the underlying code and methodology.
+- For the Marketing Analytics Team: This audience typically requires comprehensive insights and might be interested in data details.
+I provided an R Markdown report containing extensive details, allowing them to explore the underlying code and methodology.

 In this manner, I ensured that the reporting methods aligned with each group's specific requirements and preferences.